 a) Exquisite Feature Walls

-1) Gorgeously lit shelves and reclaimed wood walls create a stunning mid-century modern home office.
+1) The racked and lit shelves, as well as the reclaimed wood walls, set up a breathtaking mid-century modern home office.

 b)Bespoke Furniture